 The transfer function becomes wide bandwidth for the output voltage command v_c^ with the minimized LC filter by (2).
 Therefore, an open-loop-based voltage control can be employed without the occurrence of the output voltage resonance.
-Nevertheless, the output voltage with the open-loop-based voltage control varies highly dependently on the load, because the output voltage is not feedback and is not regulated by the voltage controller.
-Furthermore, odd number harmonic components occur in the output voltage due to the nonlinear output current, when a diode rectifier load is connected to the inverter.
-Therefore, it is necessary to compensate the disturbance of the output current in order to obtain the stable and constant output voltage regardless of the load.
+Nevertheless, the output voltage with the open-loop-based voltage control varies highly, dependent on the load, because the output voltage is not fed back and is not regulated by the voltage controller.
+Furthermore, an odd number of harmonic components occur in the output voltage due to the nonlinear output current when a diode rectifier load is connected to the inverter.
+Therefore, it is necessary to compensate for the disturbance of the output current to obtain a stable and constant output voltage regardless of the load.

-Figure 4 shows the conventional open-loop-based island-mode voltage control with the typical dead-time compensation.
+Figure 4 shows the conventional open-loop-based island-mode voltage control with typical dead-time compensation.
 The output voltage error due to the dead-time error voltage is compensated by using this method.
-However, the harmonic components due to the nonlinear-load such as the diode rectifier cannot be compensated.
+However, the harmonic components due to a nonlinear load, such as the diode rectifier, cannot be compensated.

 Figure 5 shows the proposed VDCOLC.
-In order to achieve the high-gain compensation, the compensator is implemented by FPGA.
-Moreover, the compensator is operated as a DOB that compensates the disturbance due to the output current i{out} .
-The disturbance estimation value \hat{v}{dis} is expressed by
+In order to achieve highgain compensation, the compensator is implemented by an FPGA.
+Moreover, the compensator is operated as a DOB that compensates for the disturbance due to the output current i{out} .
+The disturbance estimation value \hat{v}{dis} is expressed by where ω_c is the cutoff angular frequency of the DOB; v{conv}^ is the voltage command after the disturbance compensation; and v{cdet} is the detection value of the filter capacitor voltage.